INTRODUCTION AND MENTORING

 Ferdinand Niedermeier

-Bachelor’s degree program in Business Studies, second semester
+Bachelor’s degree program in Business Studies, 2nd semester

-Thanks to regular contact with the mentors I learned a lot about life at the University.
+Thanks to regular contact with the mentors I learned a lot about life at the university.
 Whatever problems arise, the mentors are always happy to help.
 I’m going to apply to be a mentor next year so that I can pass on my knowledge to other new students.

 Mentor feedback